runtimeverification/wasm-semantics/wasm.md

 -----

 When implementing a table, we first need to define the `TableElemType` type to define the type of elements inside a `tableinst`.
-Currently there is only one possiblt value for it which is "funcref".
+Currently there is only one possible value for it which is "funcref".

 ```k
     syntax TableElemType ::= "funcref"